-When it comes to owning a pet, there are a million questions that go through your head before making a decision.
+When it comes to owning a pet rabbit, there are a million questions that go through your head before making a decision.
 What kind of rabbit will you get?
 What will you call it?
 And, most importantly, is it going to live indoors or outdoors?
 Having an indoor pet rabbit is great, but some people prefer to keep them outside where they are closer to their natural surroundings.
 If you’re going to keep your rabbit outside, you have to ensure that you think of every possible safety measure so that you keep them around for their entire lifespan.
 Where do you start with all of this?
 Follow this step-by-step guide to owning an outdoor rabbit.

-How to Care for an Outdoor Rabbit
+The 10 Tips to Care for an Outdoor Rabbit

 Before you even think about buying a pet rabbit, you have to prepare for them in advance.
 If you’ve never had a rabbit before, you might not be ready to bring one home quite yet.
 Follow these steps to prepare for bringing your new friend home and ensure they have a safe and happy future.

 Rabbits aren’t like cats and dogs where they are just fine with shelter and food.
 There is a lot to purchase, and you want to make sure you have everything you need before they settle in so that you can be ready for whatever type of situation arises.
 Here is a list of things you’ll need:

 You may decide to grab some more things for your pet down the road, but this is a general list of basics that are good enough to get you started.
 Their home is one of the most critical items on the list.
 Rabbits need space to develop and they won’t thrive without it.
 If they are stuck in a cage too small, they could become ill or stressed and potentially injure themselves.
 When it comes to buying a rabbit hutch, buy one big enough for your rabbit to grow into that still provides them with some extra room, just in case.